Institute of Occupational Medicine: Nanomaterials

 With UK Government support IOM has established SAFENANO, the most comprehensive free information resource on these issues available today.
 Using all available information, SAFENANO provides industry with state-of-the-art services in toxicology, exposure and risk assessment to help understand and mitigate potential risks to workers, consumers and the environment.
 SAFENANO is now Europe's Centre of Excellence on Nanotechnology Hazard and Risk.

 The development of new products containing carbon nanotubes has raised concerns that such materials may present risks similar to mineral fibres.
 Professor Ken Donaldson and others have published data on some of these materials showing similar toxicological responses as to asbestos, implying that exposure to some types of carbon nanotubes could carry similar hazard.
 While more research is needed on the toxicology and potential exposures to these materials, action has already been taken by regulators to reduce possible risks to workers.

 Singapore office

-On 3 September 2012, the IOM opened its new research, consulting and services business in Singapore.
-The IOM received support from the Economic Development Board of Singapore, UK Trade and Industry, and Scottish Development International in establishing its presence.
-The business focus will initially be on the safe use of nanomaterials in emerging technologies and occupational hygiene.

-The key people in the team consist of Dr. Rob Aitken (managing director), Dr. Michael Riediker (director of SAFENANO) and Zephan Chan (head of occupational hygiene).
+On 3 September 2012, the IOM opened a new research, consulting and services business in Singapore, with support from the Economic Development Board of Singapore, UK Trade and Industry, and Scottish Development International.
+Its business focus was initially on the safe use of nanomaterials in emerging technologies and occupational hygiene.
+The key people in the team included Rob Aitken (managing director), Michael Riediker (director of SAFENANO) and Zephan Chan (head of occupational hygiene).

 In June 2013, Singapore experienced the worst situation of haze problem in history.
-IOM Singapore have received several enquiries from their clients about good control measures to protect employees in workplaces.
-IOM Singapore developed a short note to assist Singapore employers to comply with the MOM recommendations by providing further information about good practice.
+IOM Singapore had received several enquiries from clients about good control measures to protect employees in workplaces.
+IOM Singapore developed a short note to assist Singapore employers in complying with the MOM recommendations by providing further information about good practice.